AdobeDocs/experience-manager-65.en/help/sites-authoring/offerlib.md

 You can open an offer from a folder in an offer library or from search results.
 You can also open an offer from an experience that uses the offer.

-1. In the Offers console, tap or click the icon next to the offer and click or tap **Edit**.
+1. In the Offers console, click the icon next to the offer and click **Edit**.
 1. Add components to the offer and edit the component content as usual.

 ## Deleting an Offer {#deleting-an-offer}